palaumarc/flickr_gallery/README.md

 Only tested on Google Chrome v69, Safari v12 and Mozilla Firefox v57.
 Running in different web browsers or versions may lead to unexpected behaviour.

+There is no error view implemented, so if there is any error the App will only log the error message in the console.

 ## Prerequisites

 Node: v10.10 is recommended.
 Previous versions are discouraged and may lead to unexpected behaviour.